MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/bulk-add-custodians.md

 ## Before you import custodians

 - You can import a maximum of 1,000 custodians (rows) per CSV file.
-[Note: Importing 1000 custodians at once may result in some timeout errors and some custodians may fail the import.
-To remediate this please repeat the import and the failed custodians should be imported.
-To avoid timeouts it's recommended to import 200 custodians at a tiem.]
+Note that importing 1,000 custodians at the same time might result in timeout errors and some custodians might fail the import.
+To remediate this, repeat the import and the failed custodians should be imported.
+To avoid timeouts we recommend importing 200 custodians at a time.

 - You can associate up to 500 data sources for each custodian.